U.S. Department of Education (USDE)

 The Council on Chiropractic Education (CCE) is recognized by the United States Secretary of Education as authorized by United States law.

-Accreditation by the Council on Chiropractic Education (CCE) is a required element enabling the institutions CCE accredits to establish eligibility to participate in programs authorized under the Higher Education Act of 1995, as amended.
+Recognition of the Council on Chiropractic Education (CCE), enables the institutions CCE accredits to establish eligibility to participate in programs authorized under the Higher Education Act of 1995, as amended.

 First Awarded Recognition: 1974